-Our program provides training for people interested in pursuing work as alcohol and drug abuse counselors, as well as for those who are already working in the field yet who wish to hone their knowledge and skills.
-The certificate program may also be helpful for people with advanced degrees in law enforcement, nursing, education, rehabilitation counseling, social work, psychology, and other professionals in human services who wish to specialize in substance abuse counseling.
+Our program provides training for people interested in pursuing work as alcohol and drug abuse counselors, as well as for those who are currently working in the field but who wish to hone their knowledge and skills.
+The certificate program in substance abuse counseling also may be helpful for people with advanced degrees in law enforcement, nursing, education, rehabilitation counseling, social work, psychology, and other professionals in human services who who wish to specialize in this field.